CommonAccord/Site-Org/Doc/Boehmig/500-kiss/debt-version.md

 3.7.Ti=Litigation

-3.7.sec=To the Company‚Äôs knowledge, there is no private or governmental action, suit, proceeding, claim, arbitration or investigation pending before any agency, court or tribunal, foreign or domestic, or threatened against the Company or any of its properties or any of its officers or managers (in their capacities as such).
+3.7.sec=To the Companyís knowledge, there is no private or governmental action, suit, proceeding, claim, arbitration or investigation pending before any agency, court or tribunal, foreign or domestic, or threatened against the Company or any of its properties or any of its officers or managers (in their capacities as such).
 There is no judgment, decree or order against the Company, or, to the knowledge of the Company, any of its directors or managers (in their capacities as such), that could prevent, enjoin, or materially alter or delay any of the transactions contemplated by this KISS, or that could reasonably be expected to have a material adverse effect on the Company.

 3.secs={3.1-7.Secs}